Coliform Bacteria Present in Our Drinking Water

 As a Contaminant Indicator

-There is three water coliform bacteria indicator that is commonly used; each of these three has a different risk level depending on the detected contamination, and they are as follows:
+Three water coliform bacteria indicators are commonly used; each of these three has a different risk level depending on the detected contamination, and they are as follows:

 Total Coliform Bacteria

-Total coliform bacteria are commonly seen in the environment; if presence is detected in drinking water, it indicates contamination from sewage or animal wastes.
+Total coliform bacteria are commonly found in the environment; if detected in drinking water, it indicates contamination from sewage or animal wastes.

-These may be due to sewage problems or leaks and animal wastes that are not properly disposed of.
+These may be due to sewage problems or leaks and improper disposal of animal wastes.
 These tests are performed with a “colorimetric” test, a specific color that indicates a total coliform bacteria presence.

 Fecal Coliform Bacteria